Carlo Rovelli: History and philosophy of science

 Rovelli has written a book on the Greek philosopher Anaximander, published in France, Italy, US and Brazil.
 The book analyses the main aspects of scientific thinking and articulates Rovelli's views on science.
-Anaximander is presented in the book as a main initiator of scientific thinking.
+Anaximander is presented in the book as a main initiator of scientific thinking - it is almost a hagiography.

 For Rovelli, science is a continuous process of exploring novel possible views of the world; this happens via a "learned rebellion", which always builds and relies on previous knowledge but at the same time continuously questions aspects of this received knowledge.
 The foundation of science, therefore, is not certainty but the very opposite, a radical uncertainty about our own knowledge, or equivalently, an acute awareness of the extent of our ignorance.